National Astronomy Week

 National Astronomy Week (NAW) is an event held every few years in the United Kingdom to promote public awareness of astronomy by celebrating notable astronomical events.
-The last NAW, Mars Encounter, was run during the week of 14–22 November 2020.
+The last NAW, "Chasing The Planets" was run during the week of 1–9 February 2025.

 Activities

 During the week, astronomy societies, planetaria, schools, universities and other organisations from all over the UK organise events to promote interest in, and knowledge of, astronomy.
 The organisers promote the week using extensive contacts with the media and all the major UK astronomical organisations, many of whom provide funding.
 Events range from talks, visits and in particular the opportunity for children and adults alike to observe the sky through a range of equipment.
 Increasing use is being made of "virtual" events with talks and observations being streamed.

 History

 The need for National Astronomy Week (NAW) was first defined in the late 1970s.
 A group of both professional and amateur astronomers as well as teachers and educators was formed to define and run the first ever event.
 NAW was proposed in 1979 and a steering committee was set up in 1980.
 Since then a total of eight events have run as listed below.